It’s May 19th, over a week since I made the biggest mistake of my life.

 “Roy, I’m not excusing what we did—”

 “It doesn’t FUCKING matter what you did, Pam!!”
-He chucks his beer bottle across the room in time with the cuss it exploding.
+He chucks his beer bottle across the room in time with the cuss and it explodes.
 Well there went all my sympathy.
 He’s a goddamn adult, yet he was still acting like he did a decade ago.

 I stood up in a panic, “You’re gonna wake up the whole neighborhood!”